 2019: OLB Rashan Gary – Packers

 2020: WR Henry Ruggs – Raiders

 NFLmockdraftdatabase.com compiles data from 98 first-round mock drafts, 104 team-based mocks and 10 big boards to give us the consensus selections.
-According to their model, Alabama wideout Jaylen Waddle is No. 12 on the consensus big board, but they have him going No. 16 to the Arizona Cardinals.
+According to their model, Alabama wideout Jaylen Waddle is No. 12 on the consensus big board, but they have him going one spot earlier to the New York Giants.

 All of this can change leading up to April.
 Teams will meet with prospects and analyze their performance at the NFL Draft Combine, which will undoubtedly affect their big boards.

 Which prospects do you have your eye on with the No. 12 pick?